short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+== 4.14. ==

+Release date: 2019
+* add the possibility to define custom infixes for thumbnails (like image-uai-150x150.jpg for image.jpg) - comma separated define SHORTPIXEL_CUSTOM_THUMB_INFIXES

 == 4.14.1 ==